Being a foreigner doesn't mean you're stuck with bad options

 Interest Rate Trends

-Foreign borrowers may qualify for loans of up to six times their monthly income, subject to valid work passes, proof of employment and salary documentation.
-In practice, approved amounts are closely aligned with contract length and repayment capacity.
-Administrative fees remain capped at 10% of the principal and late payment charges generally do not exceed S$60 per month.
-While initial applications and document submissions are often handled digitally for convenience, Ministry of Law regulations require borrowers to attend a licensed outlet in person to complete identity verification and contractual formalities before funds can be released.
-Despite this step, many lenders are able to finalise approval and disbursement within the same working day once all documents are verified.
+Foreign applicants may qualify for loans of up to six times their monthly income, subject to valid work passes, employment verification and proof of salary.
+In practice, approved loan amounts are closely linked to contract duration and the borrower’s ability to repay within that period.
+Administrative fees remain capped at 10% of the principal, while late payment charges generally do not exceed S$60 per month.

 ![How to Improving Your Credit Score in Singapore?
 [Updated Information 2025]](https://stg.roshi.sg/wp-content/themes/roshi/images/new-home-page/expert/e9.png)